andycandrea/andycandrea.github.io/_posts/2016-04-28-background-and-arel.md

 tags: code, ruby, rails, arel
 ---

-With the exception of building a basic HTML page back in middle school, my first exposure to programming was during my sophomore year of college.
-At the time, I was an astrophysics major.
+With the exception of some basic HTML back in middle school, my first exposure to programming was during my sophomore year of college.
+At the time, I was majoring solely in astrophysics.
 To satisfy one of the requirements for my degree, I took a class called _Introduction to Numerical Techniques in Physics_, which had been described to me as basically "programming for physicists".
-Since I've always been interested in both computers and computing, I excitedly signed up for the only 8AM class I'd ever take in college.
+Since I'd always been interested in both computers and computing, I excitedly signed up for the only 8 AM class I would ever take in college.

-Once the semester started, I quickly came to realize that, even though the course title included "Introduction" and there were no CS prereqs, this wasn't going to teach me anything about programming.
-I struggled through the semester and somehow ended up with a B even though I didn't even have a clue about such advanced topics as the programmatical meanings of "loops" and "conditionals" by the time finals rolled around.[^1]
+I quickly came to realize that, even though the course claimed to be an "Introduction" and there were no CS prereqs, this class wasn't going to teach me anything about programming.
+I struggled through the semester; by the time finals rolled around, I barely had a clue about such advanced topics as "loops" and "conditionals".[^1]

-The following summer, I signed up for an introductory programming class in the CS department using the same language that I'd used in my physics class (MATLAB).
-The difference between the two classes was, frankly, night and day.
-It was amazing how much easier it was to learn when you start from the beginning with a simple "Hello, world!" program instead of writing supernova simulations and generating solutions to systems of differential equations from the get-go.
-Now that I had a little more background and context, I fell in love with writing code.
-By the time that the summer finished, I'd already decided to add a second major in computer science.
+The following summer, I took a truly introductory programming class.
+The difference between the two classes was, frankly, night and day—it's amazing how much easier it is to learn when you start with a simple "Hello, world!" program instead of simulating supernovae and generating solutions to complex systems of differential equations from the get-go.
+Once I had a little more background and context, I fell in love with writing code.
+By the time that the summer finished, I'd already decided to pick up a second major: computer science.

 Over the next two years, I dabbled in several programming languages—Java, C, JavaScript, Python, MATLAB and IDL, if memory serves—but didn't feel extremely